SkiFire13/master-thesis/chapters/4-implementation.typ

   $
 ]

 The grammar consists of a header containing the literal "des" followed by the initial state number, the number of transitions and the number of states.
 Following that are all the transitions, encoded as a triple with the starting state, the label, which can be quoted or not, and the ending state.
 Differently from the specification at @aut_spec, we have preferred a slightly different definition for the quoted and unquoted labels to simplify the implementation.
-We have not observed inputs for which out definition makes a difference.
+We have not observed inputs for which this makes a difference.

-The expect $mu$-calculus formula is expected to be of the more expressive variant described in @mucalculus-application, according to the following EBNF grammar:
+The $mu$-calculus formula is expected to be of the more expressive variant described in @mucalculus-application, according to the following grammar:

 #[
   #show "<": sym.angle.l